phillipdavidstearns/Ethical-Hacking/module-02/module-02-notes.md

 ```

-8. Create the ext3 filesystem, and label it “persistence”.
+8. Create the ext3 filesystem, and label it “persistence”. (each line is a new command)

 ```
 mkfs.ext3 -L persistence /dev/mapper/my_usb
 e2label /dev/mapper/my_usb persistence
 ```

-9. Create a mount point, mount our new encrypted partition there, set up the persistence.conf file, and unmount the partition.
+9. Create a mount point, mount our new encrypted partition there, set up the persistence.conf file, and unmount the partition. (each line is a new command)

 ```
 mkdir -p /mnt/my_usb